awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

 ------

-## Installing the CodeStar App on Bitbucket and Creating a Connection<a name="action-reference-CodestarConnectionSource-auth"></a>
+## Installing the AWS CodeStar app on Bitbucket and creating a connection<a name="action-reference-CodestarConnectionSource-auth"></a>

 The first time you use the console to add a new connection to a Bitbucket repository, you must authorize CodePipeline access to your repositories\.
 You choose or create an installation app that helps you connect to the account where you have created your third\-party code repository\.